 Best Choice Products Wicker Adirondack Chair

-This chair from Best Choice Products also features an Adirondack design and merges it with wicker material to build a trendy but cosy home design.
+This chair from Best Choice Products also features an Adirondack design and merges it with wicker material to build a trendy but cozy home design.

 Lakeland Mills 4-Foot Cedar Love Seat

-Lakeleand Mills are synonymous with high quality outdoor furniture, and this is another step in the right direction for the brand.
+Lakeland Mills are synonymous with high-quality outdoor furniture, and this is another step in the right direction for the brand.

-These fire pit chairs are deep set and comfortable as hell to recline into.
-The wide set build also allows for more for one person per chair so you can get, you know, cosy around the flames.
+These fire pit chairs are deep-set and comfortable as hell to recline into.
+The wide-set build also allows for more than one person per chair so you can get, you know, cozy around the flames.

 For this reason, I’d essentially call it a love seat, however I’m also incredibly selfish with my comfort so if you want to recline into it alone then it’s a brilliantly comfortable seat.

-The chair is made from beautiful white pin, which will fade into a lovely gray color over time.
-You can however add a layer of coat to it if you want to protect it further.
+The chair is made from beautiful white pine, which will fade into a lovely gray color over time.
+You can add a layer of coat to it if you want to protect it further.